jsiwiecki/practice_db_change_management/README.md

 # practice_db_change_management
-A tiny exercise about database change management with snowflake.
+A tiny exercise about database change management with GitHub Actions and Snowflake.

 ### Goal of this repository: